-In addition to Responsive Classroom, we have developed a schoolwide behavior plan that includes a social-emotional learning (SEL) focus, a behavior tracking and incentives system, an emphasis schoolwide values, and implementation of a character education program.
+School climate reflects the way PINESM feels to visitors, teachers, students, and parents.
+Our schoolwide behavior plan includes a social-emotional learning (SEL) focus, a behavior tracking and incentives system, an emphasis schoolwide values, and implementation of a character education program.

 - HERO: Our discipline and behavioral reward tracking system, HERO, is used to establish consistent rules, procedures, and consequences throughout the school community.
 Consistency in discipline and positive behavior reinforcement encourages students to make good choices each day within the classroom, at recess, in the cafeteria, and during passing periods.
-Students earn positive behavior points through HERO which are redeemable at the student store or can be used to attend quarterly HERO reward celebrations, such as school dances and access to the student recreation room.
-HERO is an online program and the HERO app allows parents to receive regular alerts regarding their student's behavior.
-Our student of the month ceremonies and morning announcement spotlights are other ways that students who earn positive behavior points are recognized. - SEL: Students are guided in identifying, understanding, and managing their feelings, and the feelings of those around them.
-As a way of developing empathy among students, the student store offers donations to charitable causes as an incentive choice.
-Students can work toward a class donation by combining HERO points which are then converted to monetary donations to the selected charity. - Character Education Program: We have adopted schoolwide values that staff work to integrate into every aspect of our school community.
-Purpose, passion, integrity, and grit represent what PINES hopes to instill in each student and is embodied by staff, many of whom have worked their way from teaching to leadership positions.
-One example of how we build intrinsic motivation necessary for displaying purpose and passion is through designated dress days, such as Formal Mondays when students wear Oxford shirts with ties or sashes with the mindful intention of starting the week off with success in mind.
+Students earn positive behavior points through HERO which are redeemable at the student store or can be used to attend quarterly HERO events, such as school dances and student recreation room access.
+HERO is an online program and the HERO app allows parents to receive regular alerts regarding their student's behavior. - SEL: Students are guided in identifying, understanding, and managing their feelings, and the feelings of those around them.
+As a way of developing empathy among students, the PINESM' PBIS store offers donations to charitable causes as an incentive choice.
+Students can work toward a class donation by combining HERO points which are then converted to monetary donations to the selected charity.
+Nonprofit organizations that students may donate to include: Susan G. Komen organization, Ann Storck Center, Sheridan House, and Relay for Life.
+Another way PINESM incorporates a SEL focus is through our partnership with Ann Storck Center, a nonprofit organization that provides programs and services to help children and adults with developmental disabilities live more independent, fulfilling lives.
+Through our partnership with the Ann Storck Center, students in 8th grade are provided with volunteer opportunities that teach empathy and provide real-world connections to the local community.
+Volunteer activities engage students in reading aloud, serving meals, and playing games with members of the community who benefit from Ann Storck Center programs. - Character Education Program: PINESM adopted schoolwide values that staff work to integrate into every aspect of our school community and provide a framework for our character education program.
+Purpose, passion, integrity, and grit represent what PINESM hopes to instill in each student and is embodied by staff, many of whom have worked their way from teaching to leadership positions.
+One example of how PINESM builds intrinsic motivation necessary for displaying purpose and passion is through designated dress days, such as Formal Mondays when students wear Oxford shirts with ties or sashes with the mindful intention of starting the week off with success in mind.